 Feeling tired: Radiation therapy may cause fatigue that may not go away until a few months after treatment stops.

-Lymphedema: Fluid buildup in the legs or genitals (described in the "Surgery for prostate cancer" section of this document) is possible if the lymph nodes receive radiation.
+Lymphedema: Fluid buildup in the legs or genitals (described in the surgery section) is possible if the lymph nodes receive radiation.

 Urethral stricture: The tube that carries urine from the bladder out of the body may, rarely, be scarred and narrowed by radiation.
 This can cause problems with urination, and may require further treatment to open it up again.

 Brachytherapy (also called seed implantation or interstitial radiation therapy) uses small radioactive pellets, or "seeds," each about the size of a grain of rice.
 These pellets are placed directly into your prostate.

 Brachytherapy is generally used only in men with early stage prostate cancer that is relatively slow growing (such as low-grade tumors).
 Its use may also be limited by other factors.
 For men who have had a transurethral resection of the prostate (TURP) or for those who already have urinary problems, the risk of urinary side effects may be higher.
 Brachytherapy may not be as effective in men with large prostate glands because it might not be possible to place the seeds into all of the correct locations.
 Doctors are now looking at ways to get around this, such as giving men a short course of hormone therapy beforehand to shrink the prostate.

 Imaging tests such as transrectal ultrasound, CT scans, or MRI are used to help guide the placement of the radioactive pellets.
 Special computer programs calculate the exact dose of radiation needed.
 Without these, the cancer might get too little radiation or the normal tissues around it could get too much.